 While pair work, group work, and teacher-led activities are the mainstay of languages classes, lesson styles and resources are diverse.
 All classes have regular access to ICT facilities where they can hone the chief skills of listening, reading, writing and speaking.

 Alongside the subject-specific skills such as an appreciation of grammar and of cultural norms, students gain broader abilities, such as confidence in public speaking.
 They also develop the ability to see things in a non-anglophone way, understanding what it is to be German through, by example, exploring the differences between the English and German school day, and the influence these differences have on family life.

 - Learning journey - Year 8

-Students select from German or Spanish in Year 8, and have a further opportunity to begin the language in Year 9 (although this is more intensive as there is less time to prepare for the IGCSE).
+Students study German on a carousel along with Italian and Japanese in Year 8, and have a further opportunity to begin the language in Year 9 (although this is more intensive as there is less time to prepare for the IGCSE).
 We focus on enabling students to talk and write about themselves – their family and friends, school life, free time, their home and their country.
-By the end of Year 8, pupils will also have covered grammar points on word order, gender and case systems, and the present and perfect tenses.
+By the end of Year 8, pupils will also have covered some grammar points on word order, gender and case systems, and the present and perfect tenses.

 - Learning journey - IGCSE

 The course we follow has four components: listening, speaking, reading and writing.